Parliamentary.ai

 Groups Affected

-• Lawyers and Legal Professionals: They will need to be aware of the amended legislation and adapt their practices accordingly.
+• Lawyers and legal professionals: They will need to advise clients based on the amended legislation.

 Full Text